Michael J. Kruger

-Michael J. Kruger is an American theologian and the President and the Samuel C. Patterson Professor of New Testament and Early Christianity at Reformed Theological Seminary in Charlotte, NC.
-He is ordained in the Evangelical Presbyterian Church.
+Michael J. Kruger is an American Reformed New Testament scholar and the Samuel C. Patterson Chancellor's Professor of New Testament and Early Christianity at Reformed Theological Seminary.
+He served as President of RTS-Charlotte during 2013–25.
+In 2025 he left the office of President and transitioned to the role of Chancellor’s Professor where he will teach at multiple RTS campuses.
+He was ordained and spent many years as a minister in the Presbyterian Church in America.
+In 2021 he transferred his ministerial credentials to the Evangelical Presbyterian Church.

-Education and career
+Education

-He obtained his bachelor's degree from the University of North Carolina at Chapel Hill followed by an M. Div. from Westminster Seminary California.
+Kruger obtained his bachelor's degree from the University of North Carolina at Chapel Hill followed by an M. Div. from Westminster Seminary California.
 His doctoral studies were at the University of Edinburgh where his advisor was Larry Hurtado.
 His dissertation is a study of P.Oxy.
 840.

+Career

-During the 2009-2010 academic year he was a visiting scholar at Saint Edmund's College, Cambridge.
+During the 2009-2010 academic year, Kruger was a visiting scholar at Saint Edmund's College, Cambridge.
+In 2019, Kruger served as president of the Evangelical Theological Society.

-Thought and Research
+Thought and research

 Kruger's work focuses on the Canon of the New Testament, particularly how the Christian church has historically understood which books belong in the Bible.